anchvo/pp2-synonym-quiz-game/README.md

 ## Credits

-### Disclaimer
+### Notes

+- This project was submitted with some unfixed bugs that prevent the page from its full functionality.
+Until submission, it was tried to fix the bugs by all means necessary but it was unsuccessful.
+It was realised, that the project might have been a bit ambitious for the first JavaScript project and with being new to the language, but it should be stated that everything was finished to the best of ability.

 ### Help, Advice and Inspiration

 - Martina Terlevic - my wonderful mentor
 - My sister
-- Holly and Thomas from tutor support
+- Holly and Thomas from tutor support for their quick help

 ### Code